odoo/documentation/general/base_import/import_faq.rst

 ============================
-How to import data into Odoo
+How to import data into Twenty20
 ============================

 How to start
 ------------
-You can import data on any Odoo's business object using either Excel (.xlsx) or CSV (.csv) formats: contacts, products, bank statements, journal entries and even orders!
+You can import data on any Twenty20's business object using either Excel (.xlsx) or CSV (.csv) formats: contacts, products, bank statements, journal entries and even orders!